 - TV’s southern fat-and-sugar queen (and newly diagnosed diabetic) Paula Deen and her sweet deal with drugmaker Novo Nordisk to promote its Type 2 diabetes drug, Victoza

 - Sally Field ‘s relationship with Roche/GlaxoSmithKline’s bone density drug Boniva (an ad campaign criticized by Consumer Reports in 2009 as “misleading” because Boniva was “10 times the cost” and no more effective than cheaper generic bisphosphonate drugs) See also: The Myth of Osteoporosis

 - Bob Dole and Pfizer’s joint efforts to sell more of the little blue pills called Viagra – let’s not even think about Bob, shall we?
 See also: Viagra Goes Generic: Then What?

-- In Bruce Jenner‘s pre-Kardashian/pre-plastic surgery life, he was an Olympic decathlete who in 2000 became the spokesman for Vioxx, Merck’s top-selling arthritis drug.
-But in September 2004, Merck recalled its deadly drug in one of the largest mass recalls in history amid fears of a heightened risk of heart attacks.
+- In Bruce (now Caitlin) Jenner‘s pre-Kardashian/pre-surgery life, he was an Olympic decathlete who in 2000 became the media spokesman for Vioxx, Merck’s top-selling arthritis drug.
+But in September 2004, Merck recalled its deadly drug in one of the largest mass recalls in history amid the scandal of increased risk of fatal heart attacks.